 - The “single flute up-cut spiral” is helpful for profile pocketing and cutting woods, plastics, and foams.
 This bit comes in length-sizes from 30mm to 4″.

-- When using the “upward spiral bit,” waste (minute chips of stone, metal, and other materials produced by machining operations) that collects around the bit during use is uncomplicated to remove.
+- When using the “upward spiral bit,” waste (minute chips of stone, metal, and other materials produced by machining operations) that collects around the bit during use is easy to remove.

-- Because the spiral flute has a tendency to lift the material, if cutting thin sheets, the user will need a reliable stabilizing system to stop movement or vibration which could result in diminished cut quality.
+- Because the spiral flute has a tendency to lift the material, you will need a reliable stabilizing system to stop movement and vibration when cutting thin sheets.
+Otherwise, the cut quality may worsen.

 Other types of up-cut bits include: